Return to News & Insights

 This is the foundational trust signal.
 Agents evaluate not just whether you have structured data, but whether that data is accurate, consistent, and comprehensive.
 A brand with 15 deeply implemented Schema.org types, where every property value can be cross-referenced against other sources and verified as accurate, receives a significantly higher trust score than a brand with 30 schema types filled with boilerplate or incorrect values.

 The integrity dimension is what most organisations miss.
 They focus on schema coverage (how many types do we implement?) rather than schema accuracy (are the values correct and verifiable?).
-Our audits consistently find that 40-60% of structured data values on enterprise websites contain at least one inaccuracy: wrong publication dates on articles, outdated pricing in Offer schemas, incorrect author attributions, and missing review data.
+The gap between deployed and validated schema is well-documented.
+A 2026 audit of 5,000 production websites found that 71% deployed at least one schema type but only 22% passed Google's Rich Results Test cleanly across every detected type, a 49-point gap driven by wrong publication dates, outdated pricing in Offer schemas, and missing review data (DigitalApplied, Schema Markup Adoption 5k-Site Audit 2026).
 Each inaccuracy degrades the agent's trust in the entire domain.

 Signal 2: Factual Density and Claim Specificity